GabrielFreitasP/xy-inc/README.md

 - Use Express;

 **Business rules**
-- On register, can't have the same name;
+- On register, the coordinates can't be negative;
-- On listing by proximity, list only those that are between distance entered;
+- On listing by proximity, list only those that are within the shortest or equal distance at the maximum distance from the reference point;